kamushadenes/chloe/README.md

 ## Features

-- Uses Chain of Thought to determine actions, falling back to standard completion if no action is found
+- Uses criticism techniques (ReAct, Chain of Thought) to determine actions, falling back to standard completion if no action is found
 - Scrapes websites to have them on its context
 - Searches Google for information